FabLab-Freising/infidel-sensor/README.md

 ![Pinout__](https://github.com/FabLab-Freising/infidel-sensor/assets/16453385/2d70bc79-dd25-4504-a9f8-c7134b62e4b5)

+## Wiring for Usage:
+ - OUT is an analog output voltage corresponding to the Filament Diameter <br>
+ - SCK is Serial out, 57600 BAUD, Usefull for Calibration <br>
+ - SDA is configured as Serial in, but not used at this moment <br>

+ - UART will periodically (about 3 times a second) spit out "R:\<raw value\>" and "D:\<diameter\>"

 ### Calibration
-- Press Button and Power on Board
+- Press Button and Power on Board --> Connecting via TTL-UART will promt you what to do
 - LED should flash 10 times fast to indicate start of calibration --> Release button while flashing fast!
   * Led will flash once every second
   * Insert 1.4mm drillbit